scvalex/ltc/docs/final.md

 mechanism is meant to work even on networks where packet round-trip times are prohibitively large, where nodes are not always reachable, and where end-to-end connectivity may be impossible.
-The approach LTc takes with regards to communication is not new, and is called Delay-Tolerant Networking\footnote{or, \emph{Disruption}-Tolerant Networking as DARPA likes to call it} (DTN).
+The approach LTc takes with regards to communication is not new and is called Delay-Tolerant Networking\footnote{or, \emph{Disruption}-Tolerant Networking as DARPA likes to call it}.
 Although research in DTN has been done since the first computer networks were built, the pace has increased greatly in the last decade.
-More relevant to LTc, the
+More relevant to LTc,
-\href{https://www.ietf.org/}{IETF} has now published two RFCs about the architecture of DTN systems, and the protocol used by them.
+\href{https://www.ietf.org/}{IETF}, the organization usually responsible for producing standards about network systems and protocols, has now published two RFCs about the architecture of DTN systems and the protocol used by them.

 RFC 4838 \citep{rfc4838} outlines the reasons for developing DTN and describes the high-level architecture of such networks.
 Usefully, it